1. Home

 Tips for travelling when pregnant

-• Check that your doctor or midwife is happy for you to travel
+• Check that your doctor or midwife is happy for you to travel.
+They'll be able to confirm if it's safe for you to travel.
+Sometimes, certain conditions or complications can make travel a bit more challenging.

+• Steer clear of locations that are high-risk for Zika virus.
 It can be especially harmful to pregnant women and their babies.
-The NHS recommends avoiding countries that are at risk.
-If you're unsure whether your travel destination has a risk of Zika virus, you can check the Travel Health Pro website.
+The NHS suggests avoiding countries with known outbreaks.
+If you're unsure about your destination, you can check the Travel Health Pro website.

 What are the different types of travel insurance?